rjsf-team/react-jsonschema-form/README.md

 };
 ```

-In addition it is valid to maked an array as "required".
-This means the user must select at least one items to add to the array.
+In addition it is valid to mark an array as "required".
+This means the user must select at least one item to add to the array.

 See the "Arrays" section of the playground for cool demos.